Traditional Glass Ball Ornaments

-Our glass ball ornaments are 3 1/8 inches diameter and have an imprint area of 2 inches.
+Our glass ball ornaments are 3 1/8 inches in diameter and have an imprint area of 2 inches.
 These are offered in 30 colors (see the color guide below) and come in a gift box at no additional charge.
 Great for corporations, churches, or non-profit organizations.
 These have the look and feel of a more expensive ornament.
 Order as few as 100.
 They are generally produced in 7 to 10 working days.
 A setup charge applies.
-Four-Color Process or multiple Spot Color Printing available along with Two-sided printing.
+Four-Color Process or multiple Spot Color Printing is available along with Two-sided printing.
 These traditional glass ball ornaments are Decorated in the USA.
 View ornament colors

 Order Early and SaveMany of our suppliers offer discounts on orders placed early.
 Ask a customer service representative for details.

 Are you looking for a non-breakable ornament?
 We offer a similar round ornament in plastic.
 These plastic holiday ornaments have the look and feel of glass.
 These ornaments are made of non-breakable plastic and are available in eight colors, including the new pink ornament — perfect for Breast Cancer Causes or other women’s events.
 Colors include black, blue, gold, red, white, green, purple, and pink.
 Ornament box plastic holiday ornaments.
 Order as few as 100.
 These plastic holiday ornaments can be imprinted with your logo, company name, or message.
 Each ornament comes in a gift box.